 How do you treat flu vs. flu-like illness?

-In late December, the Infectious Diseases Society of America released updated guidelines to help doctors diagnose and treat the flu and flu-like illnesses during outbreaks.
+In 2018, the Infectious Diseases Society of America released updated guidelines to help doctors diagnose and treat the flu and flu-like illnesses during outbreaks.

 Whether you have the flu or flu-like illness, doctors also recommend that you:

 - Drink lots of fluids.
 Fever and viral infections can be dehydrating, particularly for younger and older people.
 “It not only makes you uncomfortable, it can also predispose you to the development of pneumonia,” Schaffner says.

 - Rest and get plenty of sleep.
 Your body needs downtime to recover.

 - Take over-the-counter cold and flu medicines to treat a variety of symptoms, such as congestion and cough.
 Tylenol, Advil, or Motrin can help control fever, aches, and pains.

 - Use steam from a hot shower to moisten mucous membranes, open up your sinuses, and promote drainage if you are congested.